A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: KKT Condition

 the partial derivative of $f(P)$ with respect to $P$ as a matrix variable in $\bbR^{n\times k}$, where all entries of $P$ are treated as independent.
 It is also known as the {\em Euclidean gradient\/} in recent literature.
 Throughout this paper, notation $\scrH(P)$ is reserved for the Euclidean gradient of objective function $f$ within the context.

-As an optimization problem on the Stiefel manifold, the first order optimality condition \eqref{eq:main-opt}, also known as the KKT condition, is given by setting the \Blue{Riemannian} gradient of $f$ with respect to the Stiefel manifold $\bbO^{n\times k}$ at $P$ to zero.
-It is well-known that the \Blue{Riemannian} gradient of a smooth function $f$ with respect to the Stiefel manifold at $P\in\bbO^{n\times k}$ can be calculated according to (see, e.g., \cite[(3.37)]{abms:2008})
+As an optimization problem on the Stiefel manifold, the first order optimality condition \eqref{eq:main-opt}, also known as the KKT condition, is given by setting the Riemannian gradient of $f$ with respect to the Stiefel manifold $\STM{k}{n}$ at $P$ to $0$.
+It is well-known that the Riemannian gradient of a smooth function $f$ with respect to the Stiefel manifold at $P\in\STM{k}{n}$ can be calculated according to (see, e.g., \cite[(3.37)]{abms:2008})

 where the projection $\Pi_P(Z):=P-P\sym(P^{\T}Z)$ with $\sym(P^{\T}Z)=(P^{\T}Z+Z^{\T}P)/2$.
-Setting $\grad f_{|{{\mathbb O}^{n\times k}}}(P)=0$ yields the first-order optimality condition:
+Setting $\grad f_{|{\STM{k}{n}}}(P)=0$ yields the first-order optimality condition:

 where $\Lambda=\sym(P^{\T}\scrH(P))$.
 The exact form of $\Lambda$, however, is not important, but its symmetry is, for example, it implies that $P^{\T}\scrH(P)$ is symmetric at any KKT point $P$.
-The KKT condition \eqref{eq:KKT} can also be inferred from treating $P\in\bbO^{n\times k}$ as the orthogonality constraint $P^{\T}P=I_k$ and then using the classical method of Lagrange multipliers for constrained optimization \cite{nowr:2006}. \Blue{ Geometrically, the condition \eqref{eq:KKT} simply asks for that the Euclidean gradient belongs to the normal space to the Stiefel manifold at $P$. }
+The KKT condition \eqref{eq:KKT} can also be inferred from treating $P\in\STM{k}{n}$ as the orthogonality constraint $P^{\T}P=I_k$ and then using the classical method of Lagrange multipliers for constrained optimization \cite{nowr:2006}.
+Geometrically, the condition \eqref{eq:KKT} simply asks for that the Euclidean gradient belongs to the normal space to the Stiefel manifold at $P$.

-For simple functions, $f(P)=\tr(P^{\T}D)$ or $\tr(P^{\T}AP)$, the KKT condition~\eqref{eq:KKT} is easily solved.
-In fact, for the two functions, \eqref{eq:KKT} becomes $D=P\Lambda$ or $2AP=P\Lambda$, respectively, which, in consideration of \eqref{eq:main-opt}, tell us that a maximizer can be taken to be an orthogonal polar factor of $D$ \cite{hojo:2013,zhwb:2022}, or an orthonormal basis matrix of the eigenspace of $A$ associated with its $k$ largest eigenvalues \cite{lili:2024,lilb:2013,liwz:2023,stsu:1990}, respectively.
+For simple functions, $f(P)=\tr(P^{\T}D)$ or $\tr(P^{\T}AP)$, the KKT condition~\eqref{eq:KKT} can be considered as solved.
+In fact, for the two functions, \eqref{eq:KKT} becomes $D=P\Lambda$ or $2AP=P\Lambda$, respectively, which, in consideration of \eqref{eq:main-opt}, tell us that a maximizer can be taken to be an orthonormal polar factor of $D$ \cite{hojo:2013,zhwb:2022}, or an orthonormal basis matrix of the eigenspace of $A$ associated with its $k$ largest eigenvalues \cite{lili:2024,lilb:2013,liwz:2023,stsu:1990}, respectively.
 In both cases, the maximizer as described is considered a close form solution to the respective problem because of the numerical maturity by existing NLA techniques and software \cite{abbd:1999,bddrv:2000,demm:1997,govl:2013,li:2015,parl:1998}.